Bishwajitgarai/speaker_state_detection/Readme.md

 #now ready for use

 python imageConvert.py  #this will convert your output

+now u will ger two folder in output images

+now run
+python modelGenerate.py

+after a few trainning it will generate speaking_detection_model.keras in same folder

+now there is a option to make model lighter

+use heavy_to_light_model.py

+now you will get speaking_detection_model.tflite in folder that is the lightweight model